-And this shouldn’t come as a surprise – It’s been tested and proven that in some cases quartz can be even more resistant, durable and long-lasting than even granite or any other ornamental synthetic products.
-So choosing it as a decorative element will not only look fashionable and exquisite, it’s also an economic investment, saving money in the long term, seen as the stone literally lasts a lifetime.
+In fact, it’s been tested and proven that a quartz worktop can be even more resistant, durable and long-lasting than 95% of other ornamental synthetic worktop products.
+So choosing these kitchen surfaces will not only fulfill the job of elegant decoration, quartz worktops are also an economic investment, saving money in the long term, since the stellar stone will last you a lifetime.

 There are currently over 500 quartz colours available on the UK market; in vast range of finishes & textures: (polished), suede (matt) or volcano (rustic).
 The unique physical-mechanical and hygienic characteristics of quartz complement its beauty, and its man-made design qualities allow them to be highly resistant to every day challenges.
 It’s therefore a perfect material for kitchen worktops.